Evedel/bow/README.md

 2. Set up cron to run garbage collection
 Example:
 `10 * * * * docker exec registry bin/registry garbage-collect /etc/docker/registry/config.yml`
-3. Also be aware, that there is a known [issue](https://github.com/docker/distribution/issues/1939) in docker registry 2.6 in earlier.
+3. Also be aware, that there is a known [issue](https://github.com/docker/distribution/issues/1939) in docker registry 2.5.1 in earlier.
 It means, that if you delete an image from a repository, you will not able to push __the exactly same__ image in that repository.
-To fix it, you will need each time to perform rebuilding of image with `--no-cache` mode, or restarting of registry `docker restart registry`
+To fix it, you will need each time to perform rebuilding of image with `--no-cache` mode or restarting the registry `docker restart registry`.

 See more:
 https://github.com/docker/docker-registry/issues/988#issuecomment-224280919
 https://docs.docker.com/registry/configuration/#delete
 https://docs.docker.com/registry/garbage-collection/#/how-garbage-collection-works

+Bearer token auth
+==
+What is it and how it works see [docker documentation](https://docs.docker.com/registry/spec/auth/token/).
+Bow was tested to work with [cesanta/docker_auth](https://github.com/cesanta/docker_auth) in [this configuration](develop/devcompose.yml).

 Prospects
 ==